 I'm often asked about my recipes and possible ingredient substitutions for these homemade dog food recipes.
 Some dog owners want to cater meals based on their own individual dog's allergy issues and food preferences, for financial reasons or to use up ingredients that they already have at home.
 That's doable, and I'll explain how.

 Whatever your reason for wanting to do dog food recipe ingredient substitutions, there are many ways you can do this.
-Whether you'd like to use a different protein source or a different carbohydrate source (especially fruits and vegetables), as long as the new ingredients are dog-friendly, they can probably be added or replace another ingredient.
+Whether you'd like to use a different protein source or a different carbohydrate source (especially fruits and vegetables), as long as the new ingredients are dog-friendly, they can probably be added or replaced with another ingredient.

 What you must keep in mind is your dog's nutrition requirements.
 Most commercial dog foods are already nutritionally balanced to provide the nourishment that the dog requires.
 If you're making homemade dog food, especially steering away from the original recipe, creating complete and balanced meals becomes your responsibility.

 How to Substitute Ingredients in Homemade Dog Food Recipes

 I cannot recommend the “best ingredients” to feed your dog, because I am not a canine nutritionist.
 I've expanded more on this topic in several of my other guides: this one and this one.
 However, I can give you guidance on some of the healthiest dog-friendly ingredients that you may be able to use as substitutions for homemade dog food recipes.

 Dogs, like humans, cannot survive without a diet rich in healthy protein sources.
 It is a necessary source of dietary energy for dogs, and protein also aids in a healthy immune system among other things.

-Most common recommended protein sources are beef, chicken and turkey.
+The most common recommended protein sources are beef, chicken, and turkey.
 However, some dogs have food allergies or sensitivities to these common protein sources, which is when you need to exchange these ingredients with something else.